How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 - Mix equal parts white vinegar and water in a spray bottle.

-- Spray the curtain (focus on soap scum and mildew areas).
+- Spray the curtain, focusing on soap scum and mildew areas.

 - Wait 10 minutes, wipe with a microfibre cloth.